Marek Larwood

-Marek Ryan Larwood (born 2 June 1976) is an English comedian and actor.
+Marek Ryan Larwood (born 2 June 1976) is an English comedian, actor and YouTuber.
 He is best known for the BBC Three sketch show Rush Hour and for being one third of the comedy trio We Are Klang.

 Early life

 Born in Norwich, Norfolk, Larwood lived in Wales before moving to the Isle of Wight.
 His forename is of Polish origin, as his mother had seen a 1975 documentary about a Polish schoolboy with a heart defect, who was looking forward to an operation.
 The operation was unsuccessful, and Marek's mother thought to name her son after the Polish schoolboy.

 Career

 Stand-up comedy

 Larwood won the Laughing Horse New Act of The Year competition in 2003.
-He is part of the comic trio We Are Klang, along with Steve Hall and Greg Davies.
+He was part of the comic trio We Are Klang, along with Steve Hall and Greg Davies.
 They took their show Klangbang to the 2006 Edinburgh Fringe festival and were nominated for the Edinburgh Comedy Awards.
+He performed his debut solo show, Typecast, in 2012.